 The plica are connective tissue in the knee that exist in all fetuses, but they normally recede to small bands of tissue in adults.
 They have no significant function, but they can become inflamed and serve as a source of pain in active people.

 Typically athletic individuals with plica syndrome complain of pain on the medial side of the knee, just inside of the patella (kneecap).
-If your plica is inflamed and swollen, you might notice a snapping sensation as the plica rubs across the knee with knee motion.
+If the tissue is inflamed and swollen, you might notice a snapping sensation as it rubs across the knee with knee motion.

 Diagnosis of a painful plica

-The diagnosis of plica syndrome is often made by exclusion after a sports medicine physician rules out structural problems like meniscal tears.
+The diagnosis is often made by exclusion after a sports medicine physician rules out structural problems like meniscal tears.
 X-rays are usually normal.
 The doctor might order an MRI to rule out a meniscal tear or other pathology.

-In this video, I discuss the common signs and symptoms of an inflamed plica and how you can find out if a plica could be the cause of your knee pain.
+In this video, I discuss the common signs and symptoms of an inflamed plica and how you can find out if this could be the cause of your knee pain.